ministryofjustice/hmpps-prisoner-to-nomis-update/README.md

 ##### Visits

 A duplicate visit is serious since for sentenced prisoners they will have one less visit for that week.
 Therefore the visit should be cancelled.
-This could be dome by #dps-appsupport or by us using the cancel endpoint.
+This could be done by #dps-appsupport or by us using the cancel endpoint.
 The cancel endpoint is the quickest solution.

 Example PUT to cancel a visit: